-If there is an imminent threat to anyone's personal safety or if there is an emergency in progress, please call Campus Safety at 44-911 (from a campus landline) or 773.508.6039 (from a cell or non-campus phone).
+If there is an imminent threat to personal safety or if there is an emergency in progress, please call Campus Safety at 44-911 (from campus landline) or 773.508.SAFE (773.508.7233) (from cell or non-campus phone).

 Sexual assault is a public issue, one in which all of us can pledge to support one another.
 Watch Loyola's "It's On Us" video to learn more about ways you can make a positive difference to help end sexual assault.

-As the 2017-18 Academic Year is underway, all Loyola faculty and staff members are reminded of the services available through the Office of the Dean of Students and invited to utilize these services - including CARE, BCT, and others - to support students' well-being and safety both in and outside the classroom.LEARN MORE
+All Loyola faculty and staff members are reminded of the services available through the Office of the Dean of Students and invited to utilize these services - including CARE, BCT, and others - to support students' well-being and safety, both in and outside the classroom.LEARN MORE